-Our Asian noodle salad is an easy, refreshing, and tasty recipe inspired by sweet, zesty, and savory south-Asian flavors.
+Our Asian noodle salad is an easy, healthy, and tasty recipe inspired by sweet and savory south-Asian flavors.
+Serve it chilled or at room temperature for a light meal idea.

 Quantities are in the recipe box at the bottom of the page.

-We use English cucumber.
+- Cucumber: English cucumber preferred.
 Substitute American or Persian cucumber.

-Shredded or thinly sliced carrot is for crunch.
-Substitute red bell pepper.
+- Carrot: Shredded or thinly sliced for crunch.
+Red bell pepper is a good alternative.

-We use green cabbage here, but red cabbage works too.
+- Cabbage: Green cabbage used, but red cabbage works too.

 - Soy sauce: substitute tamari or coconut aminost for gluten-free.